gabemarshall/Brosec/README.md

 - Linux users will need to install xclip
 - Mac users may need to install netcat (via homebrew is recommended) for some payloads

+#### Mac

+- `brew install node netcat` - Install Nodejs and netcat
+- `git clone https://github.com/gabemarshall/Brosec.git` - Clone Brosec repo
+- `cd Brosec && npm install` - cd into the directory and install npm depdendencies

+#### Linux

+- `<package manager> install nodejs build-essential g++ xclip netcat` Install Nodejs and other dependencies
+- `cd Brosec && npm install` - cd into the directory and install npm depdendencies

+#### Initial Configuration

+Brosec stores configuration values in a local json db file.
+The default storage location is /var/tmp, but can be changed by editing the settings.js file.

 Payload Variables
 =================